MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 The following quicsktarts in this series build on this one to customize the device in audit mode and then sysprep and capture the reference device image.
 Alternatively you can use the lab environment prepared in this quickstart to follow other tutorials under [Customization](../Customize/customize-overview.md), [Optimization](../Optimize/Overview.md) and [Deployment](../Deployment/index.md).

 > [!TIP]
 > This series of quickstarts is intended to help you get started with Windows IoT Enterprise as quickly as possible, and that is why we provide you steps to test it in a Virtual Machine.
-In a true development or production environment, you would start by choosing a **physical hardware** design that meets the [Windows Hardware requirements](/windows-hardware/design/minimum/minimum-hardware-requirements-overview).
-You would then build base images for this design and test it.
+In a true development or production environment, you would start by choosing a **physical device** that meets the [Minimum System Requirements for Windows IoT Enterprise](../Hardware/System_Requirements.md).
+You would then build base images for this device and test it.
 Next, you would modify the base images to create designs for different audiences, including branding, logos, languages, and apps.

 ## Prerequisites